asteroid-den/terminal-christmas-tree/README.md

 # terminal-christmas-tree
 A simple terminal Christmas tree made with Nim

-This repo is fully inspired by [chicolucio](https://github.com/chicolucio)'s repo [terminal-christmas-tree](https://github.com/chicolucio/terminal-christmas-tree) and is just an portation for Nim.
+This repo is fully inspired by [chicolucio](https://github.com/chicolucio)'s repo [terminal-christmas-tree](https://github.com/chicolucio/terminal-christmas-tree) and is just a portation for Nim.
 Code structure made as similar as possible.

 To start christmas magic, just clone this repo and run